okansungur/drafts/read8.md

 __Entity__ : Objects with identity.A unique object within the domain and it is important for the domain.
 Mutable has lifecycle.

+When building an invoice system adress is a value object but when building city electric lines adress is an entity.

 __Repository__: directly correlates with an entity and represents an abstract persistent storage